 The Type of Agile Meeting Where You Plan

-I see the Planning Meeting as the product manager’s time to shine on an agile team.
+The Planning Meeting is the product manager’s time to shine on an agile team.
 The point of this meeting is two-fold.
 First, the team’s leaders need a high level understanding of the team’s status.
 Secondly, it’s to get everyone aligned on the same goals for the next sprint.
 These meetings are at their best when everyone walks away with a shared understanding of:

 - What is the high-level status of our current projects?